 The class ramifications of this were immediately clear.
 Manual workers were to be forced back.
 Social distancing regulations that had been paramount in the first stage of lockdown were no longer seen to be so important, if they were in the workplace that is.

-The key test however was the government's announcement, not discussed with teachers and education workers, that the youngest classes would return to schools in England, (Scotland, Wales and Northern Ireland have their own arrangements) Reception and Year 1 in the English Primary School system and also Year 6, the oldest were slated to be first to return.
+The key test however was the government's announcement, not discussed with teachers and education workers.
+This was that the youngest classes would return to schools in England (Scotland, Wales and Northern Ireland have their own arrangements).
+This was to take place in Reception and Year 1 in the English Primary School system - and also Year 6, the oldest were slated to be first to return.

 Year 10 pupils in secondary were also listed as ‘having some face to face time with their teachers’.
 When the government's guidelines were published there was no provision for adequate social distancing of children.
 Crucially these measures are in the context of the still very high UK rate of infection and the huge excess deaths total.

 The reaction was swift.
 The National Education Union, one of the largest unions in the country, quickly set out its position that there should be no return to school until it was safe to do so.
 It set out five Tests for when it would be safe to return: